peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

     public static class ProtocolStrings

  Contains methods for preparing user-facing protocol strings (such as user identifiers) for equality comparison and validity checking.
-Such strings can be _internationalized_, that is, contain characters beyond the Basic Latin block (U + 0000 to U + 007F) of the Unicode Standard.
+Such strings can be _internationalized_, that is, contain characters beyond the Basic Latin block (U+0000 to U+007F) of the Unicode Standard.
 See RFC 8264.
 Currently there are four profiles for internationalized strings: two for strings serving as user identifiers, one for arbitrary single-line strings (such as passwords), and one for display names.

   * Other user-facing internationalized strings not expressly handled by this class include the following.
 Their preparation and comparison are outside the scope of this class.  -- File and directory names.  -- Domain names.  -- Text strings with multiple language versions (such as a checkbox's label or a dialog box's title).  -- Profile data voluntarily entered by users.  -- The text of article, post, and message bodies.